 Contributed services are recognized as revenues and expenses if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-The fair value of contributed services recorded in the accompanying statement of activities consists of investment management services of \$5,185,000 and facility use services of \$1,245,144 which are provided by related parties.
-Management estimates fair value based on market rates for similar services.
+The Foundation received contributed services for investment management services and facility use services.
+For the year ended December 31, 2022, the fair value of contributed services recognized within the accompanying statement of activities included: